 How do you determine what business license is right for you?

-You need to first think about what does the future of your business look like.
+You need to first think about what the future of your business looks like.

 📍 How many employees?